About New Columbia — In Depth

 Frequently Asked Questions

 To register to vote in New Columbia, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Union County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in New Columbia, contact the Union County Clerk's office for schedules and ballot information.
+For local county and state elections (New Columbia is an unincorporated community in Union County and does not hold municipal elections), contact the Union County Clerk's office for schedules and ballot information.

 Property records for New Columbia, Pennsylvania are maintained by Union County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
-Property deeds, liens, and mortgage documents are filed with the county recorder's office.
+Property deeds, liens, and mortgage documents are filed with the Recorder of Deeds office.
 Many counties in Pennsylvania offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.

 Birth and death certificates for New Columbia, Pennsylvania residents are available through the Pennsylvania Department of Health, Division of Vital Records.
 Requests can typically be made online, by mail, or in person.
 You will need to provide identification and proof of eligibility, as vital records in Pennsylvania are restricted to authorized individuals such as the registrant, immediate family members, or legal representatives.
 Locally, the Union County Clerk's office may also process vital record requests.
 Processing times and fees vary depending on the method of request and the issuing office.

-Business licenses and permits for New Columbia are obtained through the City of New Columbia or Union County government offices.
-The Pennsylvania Department of State handles business entity registrations.
+Business licenses and permits for New Columbia are obtained through the Pennsylvania Department of State handles business entity registrations.
 Local business licenses, zoning permits, and occupational licenses are issued by the city or county clerk's office.
 Contact the city or county clerk's office for specific licensing requirements.